Flower Beds Add Beautiful Curb Appeal To Any Property

 - A shovel is always handy to have in a garden if you need to dig a big hole or can be used to turn over soil when adding compost.

 - Spade or Edger can be used to dig an edge around your flower beds

 - Pruning shears are helpful when cutting back shrubs and perennials.
 A good set of pruners is worth investing in, they should be comfortable for you to use and not cause a lot of strain on your hands.

-- Scissors are useful when cutting back grasses and other light foliage such as day lilies in the fall.
-You are able to cut off bigger handfuls with scissors than pruning shears.
+- Scissors are useful when cutting back grasses and other light foliage such as daylilies in the fall.
+You can cut off bigger handfuls with scissors than pruning shears.